Humaka01/TMS-Demo/README.md

 ## Project Details

-This project was developed using the Scrum framework, with Humaka as the sole team member.
+Developed following the Scrum framework, this project was led by [Humaka](https://github.com/Humaka01), with styling and design contributions by [Rash](https://github.com/Rashidh89).

 ## Support